 Favourite attractions and activities from a family trip to Provence, France.

-Our family spent two weeks in Provence during the summer holidays 2010.
+One of our best family trips was a two week summer vacation in Provence, France.
 After much consideration we decided that we would rent a vacation home for the two week period and explore the area from that home base.

 After poring over rental listings on a number of websites we settled on a villa named Chemin des Rèves listed on Home Away (now on VRBO).
 The 3 bedroom, 3 bathroom home had a pool and was located just outside Gordes, a stunning hill-top village in the Luberon region.
 The villa has been updated and now has 4 bedrooms and 4 bathrooms and will sleep up to 8 people.
 It was also conveniently located for a number of day trips.Le Chemin des Reves on Vrbo